How to Improve Emotional Health

 Enjoy the Great Outdoors

-Engaging in outdoor activities is important for everyone, especially for those who work a desk job.
+Engaging in outdoor activities is important for everyone’s emotional well-being, especially for those who work a desk job.
 Whether you enjoy hiking, biking, horseback riding or just taking a walk with a friend, being outdoors has an overall positive effect on vitality.
 While enjoying the great outdoors, you’ll get the added benefit of natural sunlight.
 Daily exposure to appropriate levels (as little as 10 to 30 minutes a day) of direct sunlight can significantly boost vitamin D3 levels and help improve your mood.